Self-hosted security proxy for agent traffic

-runtime policy checkpoint shadow mode active
+reverse proxy checkpoint enforce mode active

 )